lundydaniel/lundydaniel/README.md

 - 👋 Hi, I’m @lundydaniel
 - 👀 I’m interested in all things coding!
 Basketball, and most other sports, along with video games.
-- 🌱 I’m currently learning html, css, scss, js, vue.js, react and php.
+- 🌱 I’m currently learning html, css, scss, js, php, python, vue and react.
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me daniel.n.lundy@gmail.com
+- 📫 How to reach me info@daniellundydev.ca

 <!---
 lundydaniel/lundydaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.